summer

 coolbento_480.jpg

-I’ve noticed that several kyaraben/charaben (cute bento) oriented Japanese bento blogs are scaling back on the intricacy of their bentos recently.
-It gets very warm and humid in the summer throughout most of Japan, so food safety is a big issue.
+Food safety is especially important in the summer.
+Many charaben (cute bento) oriented Japanese bento bloggers note that they scale back the intricacy of their bento creations at this time of the year.
 Complicated charaben require a lot of handling of the food, which should be avoided when the weather is warm.

-I have already put together a comprehensive list of bento safety tips, but here are some top summer bento safety tips. continue reading...
+I have already posted a comprehensive list of bento safety tips, but here are some top summer bento safety tips.

 bento_41_480.jpg